Ultimate Things to do in Downtown Calgary Itinerary

 Things to do in downtown Calgary – Calgary Downtown Attractions

-The image of the Calgary Tower, actually warms up my heart.
+The image of the Calgary Tower actually warms up my heart.
 It is my very own Eiffel tower!
-As we arrive in downtown Calgary, the tower with a red ribbon (red tower deck, my imagination is at play here) welcomes you with a BIG smile and it follows you everywhere in downtown – in a parking lot, restaurant, park, hotel – like everywhere.
+As we arrive in downtown Calgary, the tower with a red ribbon (red tower deck, my imagination is at play here) welcomes you with a BIG smile and it follows you everywhere in the downtown area – in a parking lot, restaurant, park, hotel-like everywhere.

 On the second floor of the Calgary tower, you can sit back and relax in their restaurant.

-Price: Free.
-(Observation deck admission fee: $18 CAD/adult)
+- Price: Free from the outside.
+(Observation deck admission fee: $18 CAD/adult).
+Book here

 Stephen Avenue Walk

 Our favorite – favouritest (sorry I ran out of superlatives here) spot in Calgary.
 Colorful, vibrant, and lively lane – this is the Stephen Avenue Walk.
 Also my favorite because it is sprinkled with historical facts in every nook and corner of this lane (so watch out for those).

 This all-pedestrian lane is bustling with activities in the summertime – ice cream, beaver tails, music, food trucks, local art and displays, and more.